CMU-IDS-2021/assignment-2-05839-vivian-carol/writeup.md

 TODO: Update screenshot

-TODO: Short abstract describing the main goals and how you achieved them.

 ## Project Goals

 In this project, we aim to visualize and explore the **trends and evolution of acoustic features in David Bowie's work from 1969 to 2018** (posthumous releases included).